 3. Lack of accurate and sufficient data

-Investment compliance systems depend heavily on data for coding investment restrictions.
+Investment guideline monitoring systems depend heavily on data for coding investment restrictions.
 Each organization has a data management team that is responsible for building data points and maintaining data quality in all related systems from which data flows into investment compliance systems.

 Compliance systems should be mapped with all data required to monitor exceptions or breaches.
 If not, manual monitoring will be required, necessitating more time to resolve a breach.

 Steps to overcome it: